 Anthony Armour-Community Member

-POLICY STATEMENT.
-The Montessori Elementary and Middle School believes that providing an educational environment for all, free from harassment, intimidation, violence, hazing, racial discrimination, or bullying of any kind, supports a total learning experience that promotes personal growth, healthy interpersonal relationships and wellness.
-The safety and wellbeing of all students in the SCHOOL learning environment is of primary importance.
-TMEMS prohibits bullying, cyberbullying, harassment, hazing, violence, Discrimination and it is the school’s goal to prevent and respond to all such acts, in accordance with applicable laws, including the New Mexico Safe Schools for All Students Act, NMSA 1978, §§22-35-1, et seq.
+The Montessori Elementary and Middle School believes that providing an educational environment for all, free from harassment, intimidation, violence, hazing, racial discrimination, or bullying of any kind, supports a total learning experience that promotes personal growth, healthy interpersonal relationships, and wellness.
+The safety and well-being of all students in the SCHOOL learning environment is of primary importance.
+TMEMS prohibits bullying, cyberbullying, harassment, hazing, violence, and discrimination and it is the school’s goal to prevent and respond to all such acts, in accordance with applicable laws, including the New Mexico Safe Schools for All Students Act, NMSA 1978, §§22-35-1, et seq.
 This Policy and prohibition applies on TMEMS property, including electronic communication on or using School property; at TMEMS-sponsored functions; and on TMEMS to-and-from transportation or any TMEMS-sponsored transportation